django-otp/django-otp/docs/source/auth.rst

 further is the fact some plugins are interactive, in which case verifying the user is at least a two-step process.

-Authenticating a user can happen in one or two stages.
+Verifying a user can happen in one or two stages.
 One option is to require an OTP up front along with a password.
 Alternatively, we can accept single-factor authentication initially, but allow (or require) the user to provide a second factor later on.
 The following sections begin with the simpler strategies and proceed to the lower-level APIs that will allow you to implement more complex policies.

 The Easy Way